Salfit: Economy

-Salfit is a major administrative and commercial center for the dozens of villages surrounding it.
-However, the route for Palestinians from Salfit's northern dependencies has been sealed off by the Israel Defense Forces because of a bypass road for the city of Ariel crossing the main road.
 There are several governmental offices and institutions in the city.
 Education services in Salfit are provided by four modern schools in addition to the Al-Quds Open University campus.
 The Salfit Governorate is also an area that is well known in the field of stone cutting and marble.
 An industrial zone was established on 200 dunams of land at the east end of Salfit.

 The Salfit Governorate is the largest olive oil producer in the Palestinian territories, producing 1,500 tons annually.
 Zaytoun, the Palestinian Olive Tree Association, is active with Palestinian Agricultural Relief Committees (PARC) in Salfit to improve the quality and sales of Palestinian Olive oil.
-Salfit is located just across a valley to the south of the city of Ariel and around 1/3 the population of Ariel, about midway between Nablus and Ramallah.
+Salfit is located just across a valley to the south of the Israeli settlement of Ariel and around 1/3 the population of Ariel, about midway between Nablus and Ramallah.

 The US Consulate General in Jerusalem presented 700 books and 100 magazines for a new library at the Community-Based Learning Center in Salfit in May 2008.
 The ceremony was attended by the Ministry of Youth and Sports official, Hussein Azzam, and Deputy Governor of Salfit, Nawaf Souf.
 The Community Center is located on al-Madares Street in Salfit and was established by the Relief International Schools Online (RISOL) in 2007.